 The Digital Studio provides support to students and faculty working individually or in groups on a variety of digital projects, such as designing a website, developing an electronic portfolio for a class, creating a blog, selecting images for a visual essay, adding voiceover to a presentation, or writing a script for a podcast.
 The DS has both Macs and PCs, and some of the software available in the DS includes Photoshop, InDesign, Windows Movie Maker, Apple's iMovie, and more.
 There are two Digital Studio locations on campus: Williams and Johnston.

 The American with Disabilities Act (ADA) requires that reasonable accommodation be provided for individuals with documented disabilities.
-Students who are registered with the Student Disability Resource Center (SDRC) are accommodated through the combined efforts of individual faculty members and the SDRC.
-Instructors should not provide accommodations unless a student has provided a letter from the SDRC.
+Students who are registered with the Office of Accessibility Services (OAS) are accommodated through the combined efforts of individual faculty members and the OAS.
+Instructors should not provide accommodations unless a student has provided a letter from the OAS.
 Each course syllabus is required to include information about how a student requests accommodations for a course.
-Please ensure that the current statement, as approved by the Faculty Senate Curriculum Committee, is included on each course syllabus, found at: http://facsenate.fsu.edu/Curriculum-Resources/syllabus-language.
+Please ensure that the current statement, as approved by the Faculty Senate Curriculum Committee, is included on each course syllabus, found at: https://facsenate.fsu.edu/Curriculum-Resources/syllabus-language.

 Florida State University offers a wide array of courses through distance learning, some of which are part of entire degree programs available online.
 Instructors developing or teaching distance learning courses can find resources and support through the Office of Distance Learning.
 If a faculty member is assigned responsibility for generating or for substantially revising a distance learning course, the AOR will reflect a commensurate level of effort.